recallnet/ceramic-tests/README.md

 | CERAMIC_URLS   | Comma separated list of URLs to Ceramic API endpoints   |

 Note, these names use the new API boundaries being currently constructed.
 So confusingly the `js-ceramic` process exposes the `ComposeDB API` while the `rust-ceramic` process exposes the `Ceramic API`.

 Eventually we expect the `js-ceramic` repo/process to be renamed to `js-composedb` and the `js-composedb` repo being renamed to `js-compsedb-client` or other similar names.

 ## Running tests locally

 Tests are run in CI via the build docker image.
-However locally its useful to be able to run the tests without doing an image build.
+However, locally it's useful to be able to run the tests without doing an image build.
 There are some helpful scripts in this repo to make testing locally possible:
 ```bash
     # Create the network